St. Patrick Academy broke a 23-game losing streak Friday night in a dramatic 33-6 victory at home against Mount Olive.

-Chris Collins was good on the PAT, putting the score at 7-6 early in the second quarter.
+Presley Harrison was good on the PAT, putting the score at 7-6 early in the second quarter.

 St. Patrick’s second score came late in the second quarter on a 33-yard Bishop-to-Logan Young touchdown.
 The PAT was no good, so the score was 13-6, until Bishop broke free for a 31-yard touchdown run later in the second quarter.
 The PAT was no good, so the score at halftime was 19-6.

-Bishop scored again in third quarter with a 24-yard touchdown run, and Collins was good for the PAT making the score 26-6 going into the fourth quarter.
+Bishop scored again in third quarter with a 24-yard touchdown run, and Chris Collins was good for the PAT making the score 26-6 going into the fourth quarter.

 Bloomfield said the Fighting Irish milked the clock in the fourth quarter, holding Mount Olive until, with about three minutes left on the clock, they started running the option up the middle with Austin Schepens, who broke loose for a 75-yard touchdown run with 40 seconds left on the clock.
 Collins was good on the PAT for a 33-6 victory.